lulzzz/angular-rules-engine/src/README.md

 # Angular Rules Engine
 The Angular Rules Engine is a JavaScript based rule engine that allows applications to contain simple or sophisticated business rule implementations as well as data validation.

+## There is a reference application on Github.com: [angular-rules-engine-EXAMPLE](https://github.com/buildmotion/angular-rules-engine-EXAMPLE)
+The reference applcation demonstrates how to setup and use the rule engine.
+Check out the implementation of the

-Why use this rule engine?
+## Why use this rule engine?
 + You can use the existing library of rules already implemented.
    - AreEqual
    - AreNotEqual